enso-org/enso/doc/design/type-system/type-discipline.md

 # Principles for Luna's Type System

-- Types in Luna are functions on sets (constructors included).
+- Types in Luna are functions on sets (constructors included), and are based on the theory of rows described in the "Abstracting Extensible Data Types" paper.
 - All interface definitions must resolve to a 1:1 mapping between resolution type (e.g. `Text`) and result type (e.g. `Functor Char Char`), modulo type annotations.